Rotator cuff tears can happen at any age but are more likely to happen

 - a locking or catching sensation in your shoulder

-“The diagnostic process for rotator cuff tears typically starts
+“The diagnostic process for rotator cuff tears typically starts with

-whether you’ve experienced trauma in your shoulder,” Dr. Seng said.
+you’ve experienced trauma in your shoulder,” Dr. Seng said.

 After the interview, Dr. Seng performs a physical examination to assess